Neurofeedback Therapy Athens GA

 Neurofeedback Athens GA

 What to ExpectAt the beginning of your treatment, quantitative EEG (qEEG) will map out your brain and determine which regions are out of alignment.
 This sets the baseline information that will tailor your neurofeedback therapy sessions to address specific regions of the brain that need attention.
 As mentioned, you will have sensors attached to your scalp to then monitor these misaligned brainwaves while you watch a movie or listen to audio.
 Depending on your issues, neurofeedback therapy may take an average of 30 to 40 sessions that last around 30 minutes each.
 Some patients may notice immediate changes while others might take more time.
 However, for this to be more effective, it is recommended for patients to continue going to sessions until it is deemed complete.
 Age is also a factor when it comes to the effectiveness of neurofeedback therapy.
+Dr. Cook takes a holistic approach to health.
+In addition to helping those seeking to change their mental health, Chiropractic Works offers nutrition consulting & lifestyle coaching services to effectively address your entire well being.

 Frequently Asked Questions About Neurofeedback